 - Pepper – You can't go wrong with adding this to basically any savory recipe.

-- Garlic salt – I love adding garlic salt to my chicken breasts and anytime I’m making Italian.
+- Garlic Salt – We love adding garlic salt to our chicken breasts and anytime we're making Italian (like this Italian cream cheese chicken).

-- Seasoned salt – While you can use this for a lot of things, I love adding it to homemade french fries!
+- Seasoned Salt – While you can use this for a lot of things, we love adding it to homemade french fries!

 - Cumin – This goes really good in all Mexican dishes.

-- Chili powder – Hello, Tex-Mex!
+- Chili Powder – Hello, Tex-Mex!
 This can be spicy if you use a lot of it, but it adds a good flavor if you just use a small amount.
+It's perfect for making your own taco seasoning!

-- Onion powder – Here is another one that you can season pretty much anything with, especially if a recipe calls for an onion and you don’t have any.
+- Onion Powder – Here is another one that you can season pretty much anything with, especially if a recipe calls for onion and you don't have any.

 - Rosemary – If you like a Mediterranean flavor, then this is your spice!

-- Cinnamon – This is a great seasoning to bake with, but I also add it to carrots or sweet potatoes to give them some sweetness without having to add any sugar to them.
+- Cinnamon – This is a great seasoning to bake with, but we also add it to roasted carrots or sweet potatoes to give them some sweetness without having to add any sugar to them.

-- Cajun seasoning – While this is great to use in Cajun dishes, you can also add it to any recipe to give it a little kick.
+- Cajun Seasoning – While cajun seasoning is great to use in Cajun dishes, you can also add it to any recipe to give it a little kick.

 - Thyme – This is a great seasoning to add to any dish.
 It'll help to give a hint of lemon and mint.